-Sequestration has resulted in:
+Sequestration could result in:

-- Loss of dozens of jobs at the state level which would decrease the quality and timeliness of data collected by 48 cancer registries. - Reduced efforts in areas related to electronic reporting and collaboration on inclusion of cancer related data in electronic medical records for reporting to registries. - Elimination of the collection of data on cancer treatment throughout the U.S. and the collection of more detailed staging information in 30 registries, limiting the ability of registries to assess cancer disparities in diagnosis and treatment in the U.S.
+- Loss of support for at least 3 registries and loss of cancer data for entire populations if appropriated funding must be spent on activities related to the Caroline Pryce Walker Act, due to language mandated through congressional appropriations. - Loss of dozens of jobs at the state level which would decrease the quality and timeliness of data collected by 48 cancer registries. - Reduced efforts in areas related to electronic reporting and collaboration on inclusion of cancer related data in electronic medical records for reporting to registries. - Elimination of the collection of data on cancer treatment throughout the U.S. and the collection of more detailed staging information in 30 registries, limiting the ability of registries to assess cancer disparities in diagnosis and treatment in the U.S.